fioprotocol/fio-devhub/_docs/fio-protocol/multisig.md

 ## Step 1: Change account and owner permissions of account

 This `updateauth` call will replace permissions for the `wh2oxdvbebor` account with active permissions from 3 different accounts.
-Please note that those accounts must have been previously created on the FIO Chain by sending funds to them or by registering a FIO Address.
+Please note that those accounts must have been previously created on the FIO Chain by sending funds to them or by registering a FIO Crypto Handle.

 Both the "account" or "owner" permissions will need to be updated.
 The following code updates the "active" permission.